amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-12-the-bug-hunt.md

 `0000 0000 0000 0001 0000 0000 0000 0000`

 ![CFSR](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-12-the-bug-hunt/cfsr.png)
-Thanks to this image we know that the first 8 bits correspond to the `UFSR` as they are the only bits with a value let's focus on that.
+Thanks to this image we know that the last 16 bits correspond to the `UFSR` as they are the only bits with a value let's focus on that.

 `UFSR` stands for Usage Fault Status Register so we know the crash was not caused by something related to memory access.